MarcVillain/Confloose/README.md

 	- `-f` : Prevent use of Ctrl+c
 - `AliasMixer` - Mixes aliases and change certain commands outputs
 - `BigBrother` - Displays an ascii art of eyes in every new terminal
+- `SayPlease` - Asks the user to say "please" before running any command

 ## Removal methods
 - `Ctrl+c`